stef/klutshnik/README.md

 # WARNING

-WARNING! this is very early alpha-grade proof of concept, it is intended for interested parties to poke at and play with it.
-It is not intended for any even half-serious use yet.
+WARNING! this is beta quality software, it needs testing, it is intended for interested parties to poke at and play with it.
+It is not intended for serious use yet.

 # Verifiable Threshold Updatable Oblivious Key Management for Storage Systems

-This is a PoC implementing the full VTUOKMS from
+This project implements the full VTUOKMS client and KMS from:

 https://eprint.iacr.org/2019/1275
 "Updatable Oblivious Key Management for Storage Systems"